Harlock1978/Armor_11_5G/README.md

 # Kernel from Harlock1978
 MT6873 - A10
 ---------------
+Status:

-Status: It starts, but cannot mount data.
+It starts, but cannot mount data.

-Error if trying to mount as rw system and vendor
+Error if trying to mount as rw system and vendor.

+MTP still not working

 recovery-Armor_11_5G-A10-tttttt-tttt.img => Working??
 ------------------------------------